 Sometime in mid-April the number of searches conducted on mobile devices exceeded the number of searches conducted from a desktop computer.
 For retail and service businesses, mobile and local search are amazing opportunities that should be highly beneficial moving forward into and past.

 Jon Henshaw, Chief Product Officer and Co-Founder of Raven Internet Marketing Tools

 The overall trend for SEO has been to expand into other marketing practices with the intention of providing a more integrated approach.
 For example, SEO has crossed over into content marketing, PR and even social.
 However, the most recent addition to SEOs’ tool kit is user experience (UX).
-I think in 2015 we’ll continue to see more and more SEOs focus on UX.
+I think we’ll continue to see more and more SEOs focus on UX.